marijnh/Eloquent-JavaScript/20_node.md

 {{index overwriting}}

-Don't work directly in the code exposed by the file server, since if you make a mistake you are likely to damage the files there.
+Don't work directly in the code exposed by the file server since if you make a mistake, you are likely to damage the files there.
 Instead, keep your work outside of the publicly accessible directory and copy it there when testing.